DiffMesh: A Motion-aware Diffusion Framework for Human Mesh Recovery from Videos: Related Work

 \subsection{Diffusion Generative Models}

-Diffusion Generative models have achieved impressive success in a wide variety of computer vision tasks such as image inpainting \cite{song2021scorebased}, text-to-image generation \cite{photorealistic}, and image-to-image translation \cite{choi2021ilvr}.
-Given the strong capability to bridge the large gap between highly uncertain and determinate distribution, several works have utilized the diffusion generative model for the text-to-motion generation \cite{modiff,MDM,zhang2022motiondiffuse}.
-Zhang et al. \cite{zhang2022motiondiffuse} propose a versatile motion-generation framework that incorporates a diffusion model to generate diverse motions from comprehensive texts.
-Similarly, Tevet et al. \cite{MDM} introduce a lightweight transformer-based diffusion generative model that can achieve text-to-motion and motion editing.
-Zhao et al. \cite{modiff} tackle sequential skeleton-based motion generation, where the skeleton sequence is treated as a 2D image matrix with three channels (N: number of frames, J: number of joints in skeleton in one frame, and D: x, y, z coordinate of each joint).
-DiffPose \cite{gong2022diffpose} is proposed to predict the 3D pose of the center frame given the input sequence using a diffusion model.
-In our work, we introduce a transformer-based framework inspired by the diffusion model for HMR from a video.
+Diffusion Generative Models have achieved impressive success in a wide variety of computer vision tasks such as image inpainting \cite{song2021scorebased}, text-to-image generation \cite{photorealistic}, and image-to-image translation \cite{choi2021ilvr}.
+Given the strong capability to bridge the large gap between highly uncertain and determinate distribution, several works have utilized the diffusion generative model for the text-to-motion generation \cite{modiff,MDM,zhang2022motiondiffuse,li2025controlnet}, human pose estimation \cite{shan2023diffusion}, object detection \cite{chen2023diffusiondet}, and head avatar generation \cite{bergman2023articulated,mendiratta2023avatarstudio}.
+DiffPose \cite{gong2023diffpose} is the first to utilize a diffusion-based approach for predicting the 3D pose from a 2D pose sequence input.
+Shan et al. \cite{shan2023diffusion} generate multiple hypotheses of the 3D pose from 2D pose input using a diffusion model, and then a multi-hypothesis aggregation module outputs the final 3D pose.
+EgoEgo \cite{li2023ego} employs a diffusion model to generate multiple plausible full-body motions based on the head pose input.